patternfly/patternfly-react/packages/react-core/src/helpers/OUIA/OUIA.md

 PatternFly 4 generates a `data-ouia-component-type` attribute for selected components automatically based on the name.
 For example, the `data-ouia-component-type` attribute for the [button component]((/components/button) is `PF4/Button`.
 The id of `data-ouia-component-id` attribute is random by default.
-To specify the concrete id you should add an `ouiaId` prop to the component.
+To specify the concrete id, you should add an `ouiaId` prop to the component.

 ### Example